jenkins-infra/docker-openvpn/README.md

     * on macOS, we recommend using [Tunnelblick](https://tunnelblick.net/), an OpenVPN client
     * on Linux, we recommend using [NetworkManager](https://wiki.archlinux.org/title/NetworkManager) client.
 Note that in that case, **you must enable** the option `Use this connection only for resources on its network`
     * on Windows, we recommend using [OpenVPN Connect](https://openvpn.net/client-connect-vpn-for-windows/) client.

+* If you asked access to the private VPN in order to operate on infra.ci.jenkins.io or release.ci.jenkins.io, you'll need to create another OpenVPN configuration file like the one for vpn.jenkins.io, with the same configuration file as above but named `private-jenkins-infra.ovpn`, and with `remote private.vpn.jenkins.io 443` instead of `remote vpn.private.jenkins.io 443` on the second line.

 * ⚠️ When connecting, your VPN client requires a username and password.
 Use your Jenkins project account (same username + password as accounts.jenkins.io, issues.jenkins.io, ci.jenkins.io).